-Figure 3.
-Faisal Aziz, MD Holding a Painting and Gowned in Operating Room

-When I'm not wearing my white coat, I enjoy sun, fun, and exercise.
+Figure 4.
+Anisa Chaudhry, MD Serving a Tennis Ball and Examining a Patient When I'm not wearing my white coat, I enjoy sun, fun, and exercise.
 Tennis allows me to do all three while never "taking my eye off the ball."
+When I'm wearing my white coat, I think about the physical exam.
+It might be a dying art, but it will always remain an integral part of clinical assessment in adults with congenital heart disease.